-Figure 1 shows the relationship between settler mortality and a contemporary measure for average expropriation risk for the 64 countries included in the sample.
-AJR argue that this negative and highly significant relationship delivers quasi-random variation in R_i because the mortality rates of European settlers in the 17th and 19th centuries (or any omitted variables correlated with them) are unlikely to have a direct effect on GDP per capita today, other than their effect through institutions.
+Figure 2 shows the relationship between settler mortality and a contemporary measure for average expropriation risk for the 64 countries included in AJR's sample.
+The authors argue that this negative and highly significant relationship delivers quasi-random variation in $R_i$ because the mortality rates of European settlers in the 17th to 19th centuries (or any omitted variables correlated with them) are unlikely to have a direct effect on GDP per capita today, other than their effect through institutions.